The Crew

 Meet The Crew

 After a year-long selection process, Translated 9 picked a crew from 1,500 applicants worldwide.
-The result is a wonderful tapestry of diversity, perfectly embodying our values of hard work, commitment, cooperation, inclusivity, positivity, and passion.
-Comprising 15 individuals from 7 different nations (Italy, France, Turkey, Germany, Ireland, the UK, and the United States), they are united by their shared language: an unbridled passion for the ocean.
+The result is a wonderful tapestry of diversity, perfectly embodying our values of hard work, commitment, cooperation, inclusivity, resilience, and passion.
+Comprising 17 sailors from 7 different nations (Italy, France, Turkey, Germany, Belgium, the UK, and the United States), the crew is united by its shared language: an unbridled passion for the ocean.

-Marco Trombetti, the shipowner and co-skipper, Isabelle Andrieu, the team coach, Vittorio Malingri, the co-skipper and technical manager, and Nico Malingri, the chief mate, will be joined by the following non-professionals: Piercarlo Antonelli, Niccolò Banfi, Maretta Bigatti, Deniz Derin Bınaroğlu, Sophie Fontanesi, Baptiste Gillot Devillers, Paul Marshall, Teresa Marshall, and Ezgim Mistikoğlu.
+Embarking on this epic adventure are: Marco Trombetti, the shipowner and co-skipper; Isabelle Andrieu, the team coach; Vittorio Malingri, the co-skipper and technical manager for legs 1-2; Simon Curwen, the navigator for legs 1-2 and the co-skipper for leg 3; Nico Malingri, the chief mate; and Pietro Luciani, navigator for legs 3-4, alongside Niccolò Banfi, Maretta Bigatti, Deniz Derin Bınaroğlu, Marco Borgia, Baptiste Gillot Devillers, Sophie Fontanesi, Emiel Joye, Paul Marshall, Teresa Marshall, Ezgim Mistikoğlu and Connie Stevens.

 LEGS 1/3